GwynHN/BIO373_2020/Mapping.md

 # Exercises

-These exercises are really just designed to try to get you to understand what mapping does with the reads and what a potential variant might look like in a BAM file.
-There are fairly detailed.
+These exercises are really just designed to try to get you to understand what mapping does with the reads, the almost dizzying amount of information encoded in the files, and what a potential variant might look like in a BAM file.
+These are fairly detailed.

 Bitwise flag meaning: https://broadinstitute.github.io/picard/explain-flags.html